dougeby/IntuneDocs/InTuneDocs/EndUser/encrypt-your-device-android.md

 # Encrypt your device

-If your company or organization requires you to encrypt your Android device before you can access company files, email, or data, follow these steps below to encrypt your device.
+If your company or organization requires you to encrypt your Android device before you can access company files, email, or data, follow these steps to encrypt your device.
 You might be asked to set a PIN or password before encrypting if your IT administrator requires one.

-If you ever unenroll your phone, it will remain encrypted.
+If you unenroll your phone, it will remain encrypted.

 1. Ensure that a screen lock PIN or password has been set for your device.